Lodges

 Both lodges have a long-standing, historical ties to the Order of the Arrow in South Jersey.
 Dating as far back as 1935, Hunnikick Lodge was established as the Order’s 76th lodge, and soon after, Lekau Lodge – a predecessor to Te’kening – as the Order’s 77th lodge.
 As Hunnikick and Te’kening come together to create a new lodge, we will carry forward the traditions and history of those who have served before us in both Hunnikick and Te’kening.
 And, to that end, we will move forward in service to others with as much passion as our founders, strengthening our past and building our future together.

-Lenapehoking Lodge IX is The Order of the Arrow Lodge of Northern New Jersey Council.
+Lenapehoking Lodge IX is the Order of the Arrow Lodge of Northern New Jersey Council.
 The totem is the Spirit of the Lenape, and the translation of the name is “Home of the Lenape.”
 IX was formed in 1999 upon the merger of Mantowagan 14 (Hudson Liberty), Meechgalane 178 (Essex), Oratam 286 (Bergen), and Aquaninoncke 359 (Passaic Valley).
 Although four lodges made up Lenapehoking Lodge IX, its foundation goes back all the way to 1921 with Pamrapaugh 14, the ninth lodge organized that met at the Grand Lodge Organization meeting on October 7, 1921.
 However, a clerical error showed the number 9 given to Cowaw and Pamrapaugh settled on the number 14.
 In 1916, Jersey City Council was the first council chartered by the US Congress, and has roots within this council.
 Also, founder Carroll Edson formed Achtu 37 when he became Scout Executive of Hudson Council and sat his vigil in this lodge.
 Seventeen different lodges make up what is now Lenapehoking IX.

 In the year 1999, the Boy Scouts of America, in an effort to help a number of councils reorganize, oversaw a number of council merges.
 During the year 2000, the Morris-Sussex Area Council (based in Denville, NJ) and the Watchung Area Council (based in Mountainside, NJ) underwent such a merger.
 The two merged councils formed the Patriots’ Path Council – now based out of Florham Park, NJ.
 As a result, during the year 2000, there were merger meetings between the two lodges (Allemakewink #54 and Miquin #68).
 The name decided on was “Woapalanne #43”, roughly translating to “eagle”.
 The merger committee decided that the lodge color would be green, and that the totem would be an eagle with outlined feathers.
 In the spring of 2001, the lodge held its first Fellowship Day.
 Also, Peter Keays, the Lodge’s first chief, was elected to be NE-2B Section Chief in that same year.
 In 2002, Woapalanne participated in its first NOAC at Indiana University.
 Woapalanne was one of only two lodges in the Northeast Region and one of only eight in the country to earn the E. Urner Goodman Camping Award.
 In 2003, Woapalanne held its first ever section conclave for Section NE-2B at Mt.
 Allamuchy Scout Reservation.
 The year 2006 was a big year for the lodge.
 On January 1, 2006, the lodge celebrated its 5th Anniversary in existence.
 At the NE-2B Section Conclave, our immediate Past Lodge Chief, Joe Maugeri, was voted in as the Section Vice Chief, the second lodge member to hold a section position.
 In the summer of 2006, a Woapalanne contingent traveled to NOAC, this time going to Michigan State University for NOAC 2006.
 In 2007, Joe Maugeri was elected Section Chief and Casey O’Connor was elected Section Secretary for NE-2B!.
 In 2008 Past Lodge Chief, Bob DeMaria was elected Section Vice Chief and lodge chief, John-Paul Couce was elected Section Secretary .
 His predecessor would be Frank Caccavale who held office from 2009-2012 for both NE-7A and NE-5A.
 Woapalanne attended the next NOAC in 2009 and also attained the status of Quailty Lodge.
 Woapalanne sent many brothers to the 2010 National Scout Jamboree at Fort AP Hill to celebrate the 100th Anniverary of Scouting.
 In 2011, Bill San Filippo was elected Section Chief of NE-5A and the lodge also earned the status of Quality Lodge.